Chief Revenue Buddy

 7.7

-74AI-stack fitCommunity MCP serverREST+GRAPHQL API14-day trial
+85AI-stack fitOfficial MCP serverGRAPHQL API14-day trial

 monday CRM product screenshot